JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## M3sseging - Improved Search and Inbox
 - Search bar should also search messages and display the users and messages mixed #DONE
+- Map over just one combined results array instead of twice #DONE
+- Cap the highlight index at the number of current max results #DONE
+- Messages should link to the chat history the sender/recipient #DONE
+- Clicking on a message should scroll the screen to that message #DONE
+- That message should be a little different, perhaps darker
 - Clear all button to delete all search results
 - Previous search results for logged in users
 - Most recently messaged users should appear on the main page